anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 - *print_impact*

 ### z_standardization
-standardization is commonly used in data pre-processing process. z_standardization standardizes the selected attributes of an input dataframe by normalizing each attribute to have standard deviation of 1 and mean of 0.
+Standardization is commonly used in data pre-processing process. z_standardization standardizes the selected attributes of an input dataframe by normalizing each attribute to have standard deviation of 1 and mean of 0.
 For each attribute, the standard deviation (s) and mean (u) are calculated and a sample x will be standardized into (x-u)/s.
 If the standard deviation of an attribute is 0, it will be excluded in standardization and a warning will be shown.
 None values will be kept as None in the output dataframe.

 - *spark*: Spark Session
 - *idf*